-MCC Foundation Board of directors
+MCC Foundation Treasurer

 Karen Pesek is the Director of Finance and Community Liaison at Pesek Law, a bilingual personal injury law firm in Omaha.
 Born in Chihuahua, Mexico, Karen moved to Columbus, Nebraska in 2003 after graduating high school with the goal of becoming bilingual and then returning to Mexico to complete her college education.
 She enrolled in Central Community College and earned her Associate of Arts Degree.
 At this time, she also met her husband, Ross Pesek, an attorney at Pesek Law.
 Karen went on to earn a Public Accounting degree in 2007.
 After college Karen worked as an auditor with Deloitte, an international accounting and consulting firm.
 As an auditor she had the opportunity to travel all over the United States, Mexico, and Spain.